Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What takes more effort to do, great things or commanding them?
-Commanding them.
-Or, as Friedrich Nietzsche said, “To do great things is difficult; but to command great things is more difficult.”
-This emphasizes the challenge of leading, rather than being led, and the importance of taking initiative and demonstrating strong leadership.
-This quote is important to me, as a personal trainer and self-help guru, because inspiring others to reach their potential requires a great deal of guidance, determination and hard work.
+What is entrepreneurship?
+It is a practice.
+Or, as Peter Drucker said, "Entrepreneurship is neither a science nor an art.
+It is a practice."
+This quote encourages us to focus on the doing—that is, putting into practice the things we learn, instead of just studying them.
+Practicing entrepreneurship is key in order to catalyze growth and find success.
+This quote is important to me as a personal trainer and self-help guru because it emphasizes the importance of putting into practice the advice and information I provide to those I work with, rather than simply teaching them.
+This helps ensure that my clients are able to use the knowledge I give them to become successful.

 <!-- </quote> -->